Famous/famous-angular/docs/unstable/directive/faAnimation/index.md

 <h2 id="example">Example</h2><h2 id="animating-with-transitionables">Animating with Transitionables</h2>
 <p>The most flexible way to animate modifier properties is by creating a Transitionable object on the scope and binding the property in the html.
-Any changes to the Transitionable object on the scope will be reflected in the view immediately via Angular&#39;s double bindings.</p>
+Any changes to the Transitionable object on the scope will be reflected in the view immediately via Angular&#39;s two-way data binding.</p>
 <pre><code class="lang-javascript">var Transitionable = $famous[&#39;famous/transitions/Transitionable&#39;];
 var Easing = require(&#39;famous/transitions/Easing&#39;);